rafi983/Assignment-8/README.md

 - This website is nothing but a organization about authors where they share their thoughts.

-- Here we can select different types of books of renowned writers and then we can add books to the cart and enlarge the community.
+- Here we can invite renowned writers from all around the world.So that's why we have some budgets to give salary to them.

-* Thus we invite other writers to join our club, purchase books and organize the club properly.
+- Thus we invite other writers to join our club, organize the club properly.